sgandon/katacoda-scenarios/kubernetes/steps/cluster.md

 `kubectl describe node node01`{{execute}}

-Let's setup the second terminal to display the current states of pods and services `ifconfig ens3 | grep "inet addr"`{{execute}}
+Let's setup the second terminal to display the current states of pods and services

+`ifconfig ens3 | grep "inet addr"`{{execute}}

-grap the ip adress and replace it in the following command on the bottom terminal `mkdir .kube; scp <ip adress>:/root/.kube/config /root/.kube/config; watch kubectl get po,svc`
+grab the ip adress and replace it in the following command on the bottom terminal

- `ls`{{execute HOST1 T2}}
+`mkdir .kube; scp <ip adress>:/root/.kube/config /root/.kube/config; watch kubectl get po,svc`